AM-Digital-Research-Environment/DSpaceBatching/README.md

 *Please make sure to use the run requirements file to make sure all dependencies are installed.*

 ### Authentication for the MongoDB Client
-For authentication information (MongoDB Client bot URI) in the auth_functions.py, please enquire us.
+For authentication information (MongoDB Client bot URI) in the auth_functions.py, please fill in or enquire us.

 ## To run the script please follow the below steps: